No products in the cart

 The previous owners had been very generous with the Pledge.
 Because of this, a good cleaning was needed.
 I used the Varnish Remover and Cleaner and let it sit on all of my surfaces to give it the time that it needed to work.

-- In order to optimize the perfect adherence for my paint, I roughly sanded all of my surfaces that I was going to paint.
+In order to optimize the perfect adhesion for my paint, I roughly sanded all of the surfaces that I was going to paint.
 I then applied my oil-based primer.

 Step 2-The Paint

 I had pictured this piece of furniture painted Dusty Rose, but with a few more visible touches, which would coordinate well with a floral background.
 To achieve this, I painted a few sections with the colour Grapefruit in a random spot.

 Before the colour had time to completely dry, I immediately applied the colour Dusty Rose, in order to maximize the marriage of the two colours.
 I did a little section at a time.

 When this step is completely dry I then applied a second coat of my Dusty Rose colour being careful not to collect all of my Grapefruit colour.
 I applied where needed with a small brush.

 The next day, I was able to apply my natural bee wax with the help of my silk paintbrush.
 It is very simple, using my brush that is designed for wax I performed a movement going up and down and left to right to properly apply my wax.
 You could also have used a glaze or a varnish.

 I should mention that the wax takes a little longer to dry.
 Depending on the quantity used, it could take a couple of weeks.